West coast herring expeditions

 Trip itinerary

-Each day we will spend full days in the field to maximize your photo opportunities.
+Each day we will spend full days in the field to maximize opportunities for wildlife encounters.
 We will be in communication with Fisheries and Oceans Canada’s herring survey pilot, as well as a test fishery crew, to maximize our chances of encountering the herring spawn and all the other wildlife in the area.

 March 9